Bang1338/wordle-today/README.md

 ### Hint #1: Repeated letters
 <details>
   <summary>How many?</summary>
-  Zero repeated letters.
+  1 repeated letters.
 </details>

 ### Hint #2: Vowels
 <details>
   <summary>How many?</summary>
-  There are 2 vowels.
+  There are 3 vowels.
 </details>

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "L"
+  Begins with the letter "I"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "Y"
+  Ends with the letter "E"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  Remarkably bad; of poor quality, dirty, or underhanded; mean, contemptible.
+  The action or an instance of flowing or coming out, an outflow, particularly:
 </details>

 ## ANSWER